Miniatur Wunderland

-The exhibition includes around 1,120 digitally controlled trains with more than 10,000 wagons.
-The Wonderland is also designed with around 4,300 houses and bridges, more than 10,000 vehicles - of which around 350 drive independently on the installation - 52 airplanes and around 290,000 figures.
-In terms of lighting technology, the system has a recurring day-night cycle and almost 500,000 built-in LED lights.
-Planning is also in progress for the construction of sections for Central America and the Caribbean, Asia, England, Africa and The Netherlands.
+The exhibition includes around 1,230 digitally controlled trains with more than 12,000 wagons.
+The Wonderland is also designed with around 5,280 houses and bridges, more than 11,800 vehicles – of which around 350 drive independently on the installation – 52 airplanes and around 290,000 figures.
+The system features a recurring day-night lighting cycle and almost 500,000 built-in LED lights.
+Of the 10000 m² of floorspace, the models occupies 1694 m².

-Prehistory
+As of May 2025, the railway consisted of 16491 m of track in H0 scale with 3,600 switches and 1,400 signals, divided into twelve sections: Harz mountains, the fictitious town of Knuffingen, the Alps and Austria, Hamburg, America, Scandinavia, Switzerland, a replica of Hamburg Airport, Italy, Rio de Janeiro, Patagonia and Monaco/Provence.
+Planning is also in progress for the construction of sections for Central America and the Caribbean and perhaps Great Britain.

+History

-In the summer of 2000, Frederik Braun, one of the two founders of Miniatur Wunderland, was on vacation in Zurich.
+In the summer of 2000, Frederik Braun, one of the four founders of Miniatur Wunderland, was on vacation in Zurich.
 In a local model train store he came up with the idea for the world's largest model railway.
-Back in Hamburg he searched for email addresses online and started a survey on the popularity of real and fictional sights of the city.
+Back in Hamburg, he searched for email addresses online and started a survey on the popularity of real and fictional sights of the city.
 In the process, the Miniatur Wunderland, which did not yet exist, was ranked 3 by male respondents.

-According to the twin brothers Gerrit and Frederik Braun, the idea for Miniatur Wunderland, including the business plan, fitted on just two pages.
+According to Braun and his twin brother Gerrit, the initial idea and business plan for Miniatur Wunderland fit on just two pages.
 The financial backer was Hamburger Sparkasse.

+The Miniatur Wunderland is controlled by the Delphi programming language.